sfc-gh-dflippo/snowflake-dbt-demo/README.md

     - If named other than "KNOEMA_ECONOMY_DATA_ATLAS", update the database name in sources.yml

 ### How to get started:
-- Create a target schema that you want to deploy your DBT demo into
+- Create a target schema that you want to deploy your dbt demo into
 - Add the Knoema Economy Data Atlas and Snowflake Sample Data to your account if necessary
 - Copy the sample profiles.yml file to your ~/.dbt/ folder and update it with your credentials and target DB/schema
 - From the root folder, run `dbt deps` to download modules from the dbt hub
 - Run `dbt build --full-refresh` and troubleshoot any errors such as missing objects or permission issues

 ### Project features:
-- How to install DBT
+- How to install dbt
     - `pip install dbt-core dbt-snowflake`
 - Most common dbt commands:
     - `dbt deps` (necessary for this project before build)